libretime/libretime/docs/install.md

  [Quick Install](quickstart).
 Please complete the [Preparing the server](preparing-the-server) and [Setting the server time](manual/setting-the-server-time/index) guides before proceeding.

-## Reverse proxy connections

-Instuctions for setting up a reverse proxy can be found [here](reverse-proxy).

 ## Ubuntu Package
 LibreTime maintains amd64 .deb packages for Ubuntu 16.04 (Xenial) and 18.04 (Bionic).
 These can be downloaded using their PPA in apt or your favorite package manager.